Babylon 5 (franchise): Untitled 2010s feature film reboot

-The Memory of Shadows (unproduced)
+The Memory of Shadows

 In 2004 and early 2005, rumors widely circulated about a planned Babylon 5 film for theatrical release.
 However, on February 25, 2005, a post from Straczynski announced that the project had fallen through, and was, for all practical purposes, dead.
 The proposed film, titled The Memory of Shadows (TMoS), was written by Straczynski.
 Filming was to have begun in April 2005 in the UK, with Steven Beck as the director.

 During the "Spotlight on J. Michael Straczynski" panel at the 2010 New York Comic Con, Straczynski revealed, "I said to Warner Bros. a while back, 'When you’re ready to do something real with Babylon 5, either a big-budget film or a TV show, if you want to do one of those two things, call me; otherwise, don't bother me.'
 About a month ago the phone rang.
 I don't know where this is gonna go yet, but when they call you, there's something going on.
 I can't tell you what it is yet, and it may not go anywhere, but there is movement in the tall grass."

-Reboots

-Several attempts to reboot Babylon 5 have occurred.